Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: Results

 The time evolution of the comoving star formation rate density, $\dot{\rho}_{\rm star}(z)$, shown in panel (b) of \cref{fig:volume_averaged}, quantifies the instantaneous rate at which gas is converted into stars at each epoch per unit volume.
 Its evolution reflects the complex interplay between the supply of cold, star-forming gas and the competition among three key processes: gas accretion from the intergalactic medium, which feeds the gas reservoir; radiative cooling and gravitational collapse within halo potentials, which enable star formation; and feedback from massive stars, supernovae, and active galactic nuclei (AGN), which heat or expel gas and thereby regulate subsequent star formation (e.g. \citealt{Madau2014}).

 At $z = 8$, the \fid{} simulation exhibits a $12\%$ suppression of $\dot{\rho}_{\rm star}$ relative to \noiso{}, whereas the \inv{} simulation shows an approximately symmetric $12\%$ enhancement.
 These early-time deviations reflect the initial modulation of halo gas content by $\delta_{\rm{bc}}$, which either delays or accelerates the onset of cooling and star formation by altering the amount of gas available within each halo.
 The response of $\dot{\rho}_{\rm star}(z)$ is not directly proportional to that of $\rho_{\rm gas}^{\rm halos}(z)$.
-Instead, the star-formation rate density exhibits offsets that are roughly twice as large, producing the late-time crossover seen in both quantities and discussed in \cref{subsec:baryon_gas}.
+Instead, the star formation rate density exhibits offsets that are roughly twice as large, producing the late-time crossover seen in both quantities discussed in \cref{subsec:baryon_gas}.
 This amplified behaviour arises because star formation responds non-linearly to the local gas density (e.g. \citealt{Kennicutt1998}), and radiative cooling rates scale with the square of the gas density (e.g. \citealt{Smith2017, Lee2024}).